Chan School of Public Health Department Chair Departs for UCLA

 During her tenure, Nadeau has directed the Allergy, Extreme Weather, and Exposomics Laboratory and served as interim director of the Center for Climate, Health, and the Global Environment (C-CHANGE).
 She is also a professor of medicine at Harvard Medical School, and an associate of the Harvard University Center for the Environment and the Salata Institute for Climate and Sustainability.

-Currently, Nadeau is serving as interim director of the controversial François-Xavier Bagnoud (FXB) Center for Health and Human Rights following a leadership transition; she is refocusing the Center on children’s health and early development.
+In December, Nadeau briefly served as interim director of the controversial François-Xavier Bagnoud (FXB) Center for Health and Human Rights following a leadership transition; currently, she is one of a four-person faculty advisory committee refocusing the Center on children’s health and early development.

 Read more articles by Jonathan Shaw